Harbeylefty/Image-Processing-Pipeline/README.md

     ```bash
     sam delete --stack-name <YourStackName>
     ```
-    (Replace `<YourStackName>` with the name you gave your stack, e.g., `ImageProcessingPipeline-Dev`).
      Confirm the deletion when prompted.
 Alternatively, you can delete the stack directly from the AWS CloudFormation console.

 ## (Optional) Future Enhancements
 * Implement a CI/CD pipeline (e.g., using AWS CodePipeline or GitHub Actions) for automated builds and deployments.